 Wow, this came out of nowhere.
 Good thing I browsed the Bandcamp Top-100.
 This is exactly the kind of music I wanted some Godspeed You!
 Black Emperor songs to evolve into while playing them.

 Why is “Despair Is A Siren” not the first thing that plays on their album page on Bandcamp?
 When I listened to that song riding home through the night from my girlfriends place, I was taken aback.
 This was so intense, so unique.
 I wanted to scream.
 15 minutes for only the first song.
 I couldn’t even finish it on my 10 minute way home.
 But you can be damn sure that I used my time alone in our apartment to play this loud.
 Love it.

 That’s it.
 This year there won’t be a list for tracks and EP’s.
 I will put up some honorable mentiones and thoughts up.

 This year was different for me for many reasons.
 Globally and personally.
 I attended more concerts than in any other year.
 Apart from two festivals and not counting in some shows I saw with my parents, I only went to a The Prodigy show in 2009.
-This year, I went to Rudolstadt Festival with you.
-We went to Berlin for Michelberger Music, saw The Lumineers in Hamburg and Marbert Rocel just a few days ago in Erfurt.
+This year, I went to Rudolstadt Festival and to Berlin for Michelberger Music, saw The Lumineers in Hamburg and Marbert Rocel just a few days ago in Erfurt.
 With my parents and my sister I went to see The Cure in Munich.